paragoner1/crisis-companion/PRESENTATION_VOICEOVER.md

 **Duration:** 25 seconds

 **Voiceover:**
 *"Solana SOS combines offline context-aware guidance with online AI enhancement.
 It understands where you are in the emergency and provides the right help at the right time.
 When someone says 'drowning help out of water,' it doesn't waste time on 'stay calm' instructions—it jumps straight to checking if the victim is breathing.
-This saves 45 seconds in every emergency."*
+This saves estimated 45 seconds in every emergency based on response time comparisons."*

 ---